1989 in motoring: France

 Renault launched its R19 range, a three- and five-door hatchback aimed to compete with cars such as the Ford Escort and Volkswagen Golf.
 It succeeded the R9 and R11 ranges, and was powered by 1.4 and 1.7 petrol engines as well as a 1.9 diesel.

 Peugeot launched the 605 range, a four-door saloon with 2.0 four-cylinder and 2.9 V6 petrol engines as well as a 2.1 turbo-diesel.

 Citroen replaced its CX range with the XM featuring self-levelling oleo-pneumatic suspension.
 Its engines were all sourced from the Peugeot 605, but unlike the Peugeot, the XM was available as an estate as well as a hatchback although it wouldn't launch until 1991 while the CX version continued until then.

 Germany

-Mercedes-Benz launched a new version of its SL sports car for the first time in 18 years, available with a 3.0 V6 or 5.0 V8 engine.
+Mercedes-Benz launched a new version of its SL sports car for the first time in 18 years, available with a 3.0 in-line 6 or 5.0 V8 engine.

 BMW replaced the 13-year-old 6 Series with the new 850i.